Manage emergency access accounts in Azure AD

-Emergency access accounts can help organizations restrict privileged access within an existing Azure Active Directory environment.
-Such accounts are highly privileged, and they are not assigned to specific individuals.
-Emergency access accounts are limited to emergency or 'break glass' scenarios, situations where normal administrative accounts cannot be used.
-Organizations must maintain a goal of restricting the emergency account's usage to only that time during which it is necessary.
+Emergency access accounts are highly privileged, and they are not assigned to specific individuals.
+Emergency access accounts are limited to emergency or 'break glass' scenarios where normal administrative accounts cannot be used.
+Organizations must maintain a goal of restricting the emergency account's usage to only the times when it is absolutely necessary.

 An organization might need to use an emergency access account in the following situations:

 - The user accounts are federated, and federation is currently unavailable because of a cell-network break or an identity-provider outage.
 For example, if the identity provider host in your environment has gone down, users might be unable to sign in when Azure AD redirects to their identity provider.

 - The administrators are registered through Azure Multi-Factor Authentication, and all their individual devices are unavailable or the service is unavailable.
 Users might be unable to complete Multi-Factor Authentication to activate a role.
 For example, a cell network outage is preventing them from answering phone calls or receiving text messages, the only two authentication mechanisms that they registered for their device.

 - The person with the most recent Global Administrator access has left the organization.
 Azure AD prevents the last Global Administrator account from being deleted, but it does not prevent the account from being deleted or disabled on-premises.
 Either situation might make the organization unable to recover the account.

 - Unforeseen circumstances such as a natural disaster emergency, during which a mobile phone or other networks might be unavailable.